-The entire bog is not within the ownership of Bord na Móna and domestic turf cutting (private turbary) is having a significant impact on the bog, both within and outside the BnM boundary.
+Industrial peat production has now completely ceased at Ummeras Bog.
+The entire bog is not within the ownership of Bord na Móna and domestic turf cutting (turbary) is having an impact on the bog, both within and outside the BnM boundary.
+There is a small length of bog railway and some other infrastructure on this site (Figure 3.5).